This is a list of species in The Future Is Wild and the tropes that fit them.

 - Nigh Invulnerable: Neither Carakillers or fire can kill them easily.

-- Stone Wall: Not very fast, but it's not easy to kill them or even get past their armor.
+- Stone Wall: Rattlebacks may not be very fast, but they're not easy to kill.
+Nor is it easy to get past their armor.

 - Super-Persistent Predator: It feeds on Carakiller's eggs and it doesn't give a damn if the parents are present.